Jesse February: Chess career

 February won the African women's chess championship for the second time in 2024.

+February won the women's section of the South African Chess Championship for the third time in 2024.

 Streaming

 In late January 2020, February partnered up with Woman Candidate Master, Rebecca Selkirk to start the HashtagChess channel on the streaming platform Twitch which has amassed a following of over ten thousand as of 2021.

 On 1 October 2021, February announced that she would be leaving HashtagChess, making Selkirk the sole owner of the channel, to start streaming on her personal Twitch account (Jesse_Feb).
 The split was amicable with "different career and content creation goals" being cited as the primary reasons.

 February streamed and conducted interviews with the players during the 2024 Cape Town Chess Masters, an event described as having "raised the standard of chess broadcasting in South Africa".

 Coaching

 February also works as a professional chess coach in the chess training platform, Cochess, where she offers private chess lessons.